ME3Tweaks/ME3TweaksModManager/documentation/merge_mods.md

 ### `scriptupdate` JSON format

-The format for an update to a script export.
+The format for an update to a function export.
 You must store your script in a plaintext file, which will be embedded into your .m3m file.
 Your script file must be in the same folder as your manifest file.

 | Property Name  | Type   | Information                                                  |
 | -------------- | ------ | ------------------------------------------------------------ |